 - Sprinkle the gelatin over the water in a small saucepan.
 Let it sit for 5 minutes, then heat until gelatin has dissolved.
 Set aside to cool.

-- Mix the cream cheese, sugar and vanilla until fluffy.
+- Using an electric mixer, whip the cream cheese, sugar and vanilla until fluffy.
 Mix in gelatin.
 Set aside.

-- Whip the cream until stiff.
+- In a separate bowl, use the electric mixer to whip the cream until stiff.
 Gently but completely mix cream cheese and 1/2 cup pomegranate arils into the whipped cream.
 Spoon into prepared, cooled crust.
 Smooth out the top.

 - Refrigerate for 2 hours or until set.
 (Can be made a day ahead)